Close

 Everfair by Nisi Shawl

-Place holder of - 37 What if the African natives developed steam power ahead of their colonial oppressors?
+Image Placeholder of - 92 What if the African natives developed steam power ahead of their colonial oppressors?
 What might have come of Belgium’s disastrous colonization of the Congo if the native populations had learned about steam technology a bit earlier?

 Fabian Socialists from Great Britain join forces with African-American missionaries to purchase land from the Belgian Congo’s “owner,” King Leopold II.
 This land, named Everfair, is set aside as a safe haven, an imaginary Utopia for native populations of the Congo as well as escaped slaves returning from America and other places where African natives were being mistreated.